johnfedoruk/bangular/aio/content/guide/universal.md

   **This sample server is not secure!**
-  Be sure to add middleware to authenticate and authorize users just as you would for a normal Angular application server.
+  Be sure to add middleware to authenticate and authorize users just as you would for a normal Bangular application server.

 </div>